Rinzii/ccmath/README.md

 ## Features

-- **Full constexpr Compatibility**: All functions provided by ccmath are implemented as `constexpr`, allowing them to be evaluated at compile time when used with constant expressions.
+- **Full constexpr Compatibility**: All functions provided by ccmath are implemented as `constexpr` along with an active effort made to ensure all functions work within `static_assert`.
+The primary goal is to ensure every function can be evaluated at compile time.

-- **Standard Math Functions**: ccmath provides a comprehensive set of mathematical functions similar to those in the standard `<cmath>` library, including trigonometric, exponential, logarithmic, and other common mathematical operations.
+- **Dropin Replacement for Standard Math Library**: ccmath provides a comprehensive set of mathematical functions that are 1:1 compatible with the C++ standard library `<cmath>`.
+The goal of ccmath is to effectively be a drop in replacement for `<cmath>` with little to no discernable difference between the two.
+This includes trigonometric, exponential, logarithmic, and other common mathematical operations.
 If `<cmath>` has it then it is likely ccmath has implemented it.

-- **Performance Optimization**: By leveraging constexpr, ccmath aims to optimize performance by computing mathematical expressions at compile time when possible, reducing runtime overhead.
+- **Performance Optimization**: Past all of the functions being able to be evaluated at compile time, ccmath was also built with speed in mind.
+We strive to have speeds nearly as fast as the standards implementation.

 - **No External Dependencies**: ccmath has no external dependencies and only requires a C++17-compliant compiler.